 I was happy to go to the designated areas back then.
 There were a few sprinkled throughout the park and they were never crowded.
 Not because there were no other smokers, but because there were quite a few areas!
 Normally there was only ever 2 or 3 people in each one, so there wasn’t a big cloud of smoke hanging over them.
 They were out of the way, yet easy enough to find.
 Those were the good ol’ days.

-Fast forward to now – and the smoking areas are VERY limited.
-In the Magic Kingdom there are only 2 left on opposite sides of the park.
+Fast forward to now – and the smoking areas are outside of the parks.
 What does that mean?
 30 people in this ‘out of the way’ smoking area at a time, and the big cloud of smoke is above it, around it, and wafting every way it can.
-It’s so crowded that people are standing on the walkway and not really “IN” the smoking area because they can’t fit.

 Let me stop here to say, I would never smoke outside of one of these areas.
 It is my choice to smoke and I respect the other guests at the park.
 I have noticed over the last couple of years a significant increase in guests smoking outside of the designated areas and I have to wonder what changed?
 I don’t think the smoking population has increased – but the available places to smoke have substantially decreased.